 What Does Adrenal Cancer Pain Feel Like?

-Pain associated with adrenal cancer can vary based on the tumor's size, location, and whether it has spread to other parts of the body.
+Pain associated with adrenal cancer can vary based on the tumour's size, location, and whether it has spread to other parts of the body.
 In its early stages, adrenal cancer might not cause any pain or discomfort.
-But as the tumor grows, it can cause the following:
+But as the tumour grows, it can cause the following17:

-• Abdominal or back pain: This is often described as a deep, dull ache resulting from the tumor pressing on nearby organs or tissues.
+- Abdominal or back pain: This is often described as a deep, dull ache resulting from the tumour pressing on nearby organs or tissues.

 Should You Get Screened Before You Have Symptoms of Adrenal Cancer?

 Early detection is crucial in the fight against adrenal cancer.
 With advanced screening techniques, it's possible to identify potential concerns even before symptoms appear.
-By leveraging tools like Ezra's Full Body MRI Scan, you can proactively monitor changes in your adrenal glands, ensuring timely intervention and improving the chances of a successful treatment outcome.
-Here are some of the benefits of a full-body MRI scan from Ezra.
+By leveraging tools like Ezra's MRI Scan with Spine, you can proactively monitor changes in your adrenal glands, ensuring timely intervention and improving the chances of a successful treatment outcome.
+Here are some of the benefits of a scan from Ezra.

-• Safe and non-invasive: MRI scans are non-invasive, making them a preferred method for many patients.
-Moreover, they do not use ionizing radiation, unlike some other imaging methods like CT scans.
+- Safe and non-invasive: MRI scans are non-invasive, making them a preferred method for many patients.
+Moreover, they do not use ionising radiation, unlike some other imaging methods.

 Early Detection Can Make a Big Difference